 Since January 2005, we have terminated our clinical development efforts for, or relinquished our rights to, four clinical stage compounds.
 At the present time the vast majority of our research and development operations are focused on the early stages of product research and development, and we are first commencing clinical trials on our product development candidates.
 The research and development of pharmaceutical products is subject to high risk of failure.
 Most product development candidates fail to reach the market.
 Our success depends on the identification of new drugs or modified forms of existing drugs that we can successfully develop and commercialize.
 We do not expect any of the drugs resulting from our current research and development efforts to be commercially available for several years, if at all.
 In order to fill our pipeline of product candidates under development, we may attempt to acquire right to products under development by other companies.
-The competing for such opportunities with many companies with resources that are substantially greater than ours.
+The competition for the acquisition of rights to products that are viewed as viable candidates for successful development and commercialization is intense, and we will be competing for such opportunities with many companies with resources that are substantially greater than ours.
 In addition, our potential products are subject to risks of failure inherent in the development of new pharmaceutical products.
-These risks to receive necessary regulatory approvals, cannot be manufactured on a commercial scale basis and therefore may not be economical to produce, may fail to achieve market acceptance or that we may be precluded from commercialization by proprietary rights of third parties.
+These risks include, but are not limited to, risks that the drug might prove ineffective or may cause harmful side-effects during pre-clinical testing or clinical trials, fails to receive necessary regulatory approvals, cannot be manufactured on a commercial scale basis and therefore may not be economical to produce, may fail to achieve market acceptance or that we may be precluded from commercialization by proprietary rights of third parties.